Calcium Supplementation Can Increase Heart Disease

 This relationship between the western diet and calcium intake is evidenced in a study from France’s University of Bordeaux Segalen, published in late 2012.
 This study followed 1,595 French persons.
 The study found that those who adhered to the Mediterranean diet had lower intakes of calcium, especially among the women.
 The Med diet adherence also resulted in significantly lower intakes of saturated fats.

 This indicates that supplemented calcium in itself may or may not increase the risk of heart disease, but certainly, supplemented calcium within a western diet of increased saturated fats increases the risk of death and/or heart disease.

 While nutritional studies often myopically hone in on a particular nutrient or supplement, we must not lose the big picture.
 Our body’s health is a product of lifestyle, diet and supplement use combined.
 Dietary supplements taken without the balance that nature provides in a healthy diet – with plenty of plant-based nutrients – can lead to precisely the opposite result intended when considering nutritional supplements in the first place.

-Michaëlsson K, Melhus H, Warensjö Lemming E, Wolk A, Byberg L. Long term calcium intake and rates of all cause and cardiovascular mortality: community based prospective longitudinal cohort study.
+Michaëlsson K, Melhus H, Warensjö Lemming E, Wolk A, Byberg L. Long term calcium intake and rates of all cause mortality: community based prospective longitudinal cohort study.
 BMJ.
 2013 Feb 12;346:f228.

 Xiao Q, Murphy RA, Houston DK, Harris TB, Chow WH, Park Y. Dietary and Supplemental Calcium Intake and Cardiovascular Disease Mortality: The National Institutes of Health-AARP Diet and Health Study.
 JAMA Intern Med.
 2013 Feb 4:1-8.